Toshiba Pasopia 16

+Details

 The operating system was MS-DOS 2.3 with CP/M-86 as an option.
 The machine included GW-BASIC, communication (Pap.Com) and graphics (Pap.Graph) software.

 The computer came with two 5.25" disk drives and supported an optional 8087 co-processor.

 Two graphic cards were available: a Color Graphic Card with 128KB and 8 colors; an Extended Graphic Card with 256KB of memory and 16 colors out of 256.